GeoffSCollins/PolTools/docs/source/sequence_searches.rst

 .. note::

-  This tool requires `bedtools <https://github.com/arq5x/bedtools2>`_ to be installed and hg38.fa to be downloaded to ~/PolTools/static.
-This can be done by running the commands at the bottom of this page.
+  This tool requires `bedtools <https://github.com/arq5x/bedtools2>`_ to be installed.

 ===============================
 Usage and option summary